RaenonX-DL/dragalia-data-parse/notes/assets/ActionComponents.md

 ### `ActionPartsSettingHit`

-Sets an area with some special effects.
+Sets a buff field with some special effects.
 (Wedding Elisanne S1 / S2)

 This does **not** deal damage.

 #### Attribute notes

-- `_lifetime` is the duration of the area.
+- `_lifetime` is the duration of the buff field.

 ## Unit Action Controlling Components